Quantum walk approach to simulating parton showers: Quantum walks

 The quantum random walk~\cite{PhysRevA.48.1687, Aharonov2, Kempe, Rohde2012IncreasingTD} is the quantum analogue of the classical random walk and defines the movement of a particle, the \textit{walker}, which can occupy certain $position$ states on a graph.
 Here we will consider only discrete-time random walks, where a coin flip determines the movement of the walker at distinct time steps.
 The state of the walker can therefore be defined by the position of the walker, $x$, and the coin, $c$, as $\vert x,c \rangle$.
 The movement of the walker through the graph is determined by two operations: the coin operation, $C$, which determines the direction the walker will move, and the shift operation, $S$, which propagates the walker to the next position.

 As a simple example, we construct a random walk following the approach in~\cite{Kempe}.
 Consider a walker moving along a one-dimensional line according to an unbiased coin (i.e, the walker has an equal chance of moving left or right after the coin flip), with the walker originally positioned at $x=0$, see Figure~\ref{fig:1DWalk}.
 The position of the particle on the line forms a Hilbert space $\mathcal{H}_P$ spanned by integer values on the line, \{$\vert i \rangle : i \in \mathbb{Z}$\}.
-The position space is augmented by the coin-space, $\mathcal{H}_C$, which spans two basis states, \{$\vert~\uparrow~\rangle, \vert~\downarrow~\rangle$\}, the up and down spin-states of a fermion\footnote{The choice of using the up and down spin-states of a fermion is useful when implementing quantum walks on qubit-based quantum devices, such as those available on the IBM Q network \cite{IBMQ}.}.
+The position space is augmented by the coin-space, $\mathcal{H}_C$, which spans two basis states, \{$\vert~\uparrow~\rangle, \vert~\downarrow~\rangle$\}, which here will represent the up and down spin-states of a fermion\footnote{The coin space can be represented by any two-level quantum system.
+The choice of using the up and down spin-states of a fermion is useful when implementing quantum walks on qubit-based quantum devices, such as those available on the IBM Q network \cite{IBMQ}.}.
 Therefore, the walker occupies a total space of

 In the classical case, the coin operation is carried out by evaluating a classical coin.
 Based on the outcome of this coin, the shift operator moves the walker in the correct direction.
 Here we will attribute the coin state $\vert \uparrow \rangle$ to the walker moving in the positive $x$ direction and the $\vert \downarrow \rangle$ state to the walker moving in the negative $x$ direction.
 After the step process is complete, the walker is either in the $x=-1$ or $x=1$ position.
 In contrast to the classical case, the quantum coin operation is based on a \textit{quantum coin}.
 In this example, we will consider the Hadamard coin,